-Lower anchorages for the child restraint systems complying with the FMVSS225 or CMVSS210.2 specifications are installed in the rear seats.
+Lower anchorages for the child restraint systems complying with the FMVSS225 or CMVSS210.2 specifications are installed in the rear seat.

-The anchorages are installed in the seat cushion of both rear seats.
+The anchorages are installed in the clearance between the seat cushion and seatback of both outside rear seats.

 Child restraint systems complying with the FMVSS225 or CMVSS210.2 specification can be fixed to these anchorages.
 In this case, it is not necessary to fix the child restraint system with a seat belt on the vehicle.